-- 1.11 There are a number of groups who have a stake in the leisure industry, including providers, customers, residents, businesses, visitors to the District, responsible authorities and compliance and enforcement authorities, all of whom may have views and concerns that require consideration as part of the licensing function and promotion of the licensing objectives and who will have had an opportunity to comment on this policy as part of the consultation process.
-These are in addition to those authorities and agencies that the Council is statutorily required to consult with in accordance with Section 5(3) of the Licensing Act 2003. - 1.12 In developing this Policy, the Licensing Authority consulted widely.
-Along with the statutory consultees (including the Chief Officer of Police for the District, the Essex County Fire and Rescue Service and local representative for the Director of Public Health in England) and persons/bodies representative of existing licence and certificate holders, the views of Ward Councillors, Town and Parish Councils, Business representatives such as the Clacton Town Partnership, known residents associations or groups, Citizens Advice Bureau and known night time economy groups or trade bodies and bodies representing ethnic minority groups, disabled persons and known faith groups were also sought.
-Appropriate weight and consideration was given to the views of all those who responded to the consultation process.
+1.11 There are a number of groups who have a stake in the leisure industry, including providers, customers, residents, local representative bodies (such as Town and Parish Councils), businesses, visitors to the District, responsible authorities and compliance and enforcement authorities; all of whom may have views and concerns that require consideration as part of the licensing function and promotion of the licensing objectives and the Licensing Authority will seek to engage with them as appropriate when reviewing the Policy from time to time.

+These are in addition to those authorities and agencies that the Council is statutorily required to consult with in accordance with Section 5(3) of the 2003 Act.

+1.12 In developing this Policy, the Licensing Authority consulted widely.
+Along with the statutory consultees (including the Chief Officer of Police for the District, the Essex County Fire and Rescue Service and local representative for the Director of Public Health in England) and persons/bodies representative of existing licence and certificate holders, the views of Ward Councillors, Town and Parish Councils, Business representatives such as the Clacton Town Partnership, partnership groups, Citizens Advice Bureau were also sought.